keycloak/keycloak-community/design/fapi-grant-management.md

 Date uptade

+- **userConsent**

+a ManyToOne relation to UserConsentEntity

 ### OAuth Protocol Extensions
 #### Authorization Request
-The spec introduces the authorization request parameters `grant_id` and `grant_management_action`.
-These parameters can be used with any request serving as authorization request.
+The spec introduces the authorization request parameter `grant_id`.
+This parameter can be used with any request serving as authorization request.

 - `grant_id`: OPTIONAL.
 String value identifying an individual grant managed by a particular authorization server for a certain client and a certain resource owner.

-- `grant_management_action`: string value controlling the way the authorization server shall handle the grant when processing an authorization request.
-The spec defines the following values:

- `create`: the AS will create a fresh grant if the AS supports the grant management action create.

- `update`: this mode requires the client to specify a grant id using the grant_id parameter.
-If the parameter is present, and the AS supports the grant management action update, the AS will assign all permissions as consented by the user in the actual request to the respective grant.
-The following example shows how a client may ask the authorization request to use a certain grant id:

 ````
 GET /authorize?response_type=code&
      client_id=s6BhdRkqt3
-     &grant_management_action=update
      &grant_id=TSdqirmAxDa0_-DB_1bASQ
      &scope=write
      &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb